google/WebFundamentals/src/content/en/tools/chrome-devtools/remote-debugging/index.md

 Some notes on screencasts:

 * Screencasts only display page content.
-Transparent portions of the screencast represent device interfaces, such as the Chrome omnibox, the Android status bar, or the Android keyboard.
+Transparent portions of the screencast represent device interfaces, such as the Chrome address bar, the Android status bar, or the Android keyboard.
 * Screencasts negatively affect frame rates.
 Disable screencasting while measuring scrolls or animations to get a more accurate picture of your